Willow-Marsh Farm Store in Ballston Spa

 Our Raw Milk

-Buying & Ordering Raw Milk
+Buying a Raw Milk Subscription

 The most frequently asked question we hear is, are your cows grass fed?
 The short answer is yes.
 BUT... asking this question is not going to get the answers you may be looking for.
 Scientifically, corn is a grass. and many of you have expressed concern over the cows eating corn covered in pesticides and other chemicals, and the corn being GMO or what is called- Round-Up ready.
 Our corn is non-GMO and free of pesticides and herbicides.
 We cultivate; we do not spray our fields.

 There has been some dissemination of false information recently online concerning how we feed our dairy cows and we'd like to clear that up.
 Cows are known as “ruminants” because the largest pouch of the stomach is called the rumen.
 Feeding cows a high grain diet of finely ground corn is bad for them.
 It can be digested too quickly causing gas and bloating while increasing bacteria we don't want to increase.
-We feed our cows a diet of pasture grasses, hay, and alfalfa, supplemented with chopped corn that uses the entire plant from the ground up - from the stalk to the tassles.
-The reason this is important is two-fold: effective fiber stimulates rumination, chewing and saliva production and it also maintains normal rumen pH.
+We feed our cows a diet of pasture grasses, hay, and alfalfa, supplemented with chopped corn that uses the entire plant from the ground up - from the stalk to the tassels.
+The reason this is important is two-fold: effective fiber stimulates rumination, chewing and saliva production and it also maintains normal rumen ph.
 The way we feed our cows actually decreases the amount of the bacteria we don't want in the milk and supports the good bacteria that increases udder health.
 Our cows are happy and healthy.
 The following link is to a scientific study outlining and supporting what is being discussed here. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9197574/

 Transporting Greek Yogurt & Raw Milk in The Heat